Article III: Academic Conduct

 - Ask the student whether they understands the purpose of the Review Panel, and for any opening remarks.

 - Ask for the accused’s closing statement.
-Allow him/her to read, correct, and sign the Review Panel notes, thereby verifying the accuracy.
+Allow the student to read, correct, and sign the Review Panel notes, thereby verifying the accuracy.

 After the inquiry is completed, the Review Panel will discuss all substantial facts.
 The Review Panel will then make a recommendation to the full Honor Committee using the “more likely than not” standard.
 Technical rules of evidence, such as may apply in civil or criminal courts of law, do not apply to the Review Panel meeting.